aol/molochweb/CONTRIBUTING.md

 #### Documentation! :page_with_curl:

-Documentation, READMEs, examples, and FAQs are important.
+The FAQs, wikis, and page styles are important.
 Please help improve and add to them.

 #### Bugs :bug: :beetle: :ant:

 **Before submitting a bug report:**
-* Ensure the bug was not already reported by searching for [existing issues in Moloch](https://github.com/aol/moloch/issues)
+* Ensure the bug was not already reported by searching for [existing issues in Moloch](https://github.com/aol/molochweb/issues)
   * If an issues is already open, make a comment that you are experiencing the same thing and provide any additional details
-* Check the [FAQs](https://github.com/aol/moloch/wiki/FAQ) for a list of common questions and problems

 Bugs are tracked as [GitHub Issues](https://guides.github.com/features/issues/).
 **Please follow these guidelines when submitting a bug:**
 * Provide a clear and descriptive title
 * Describe the exact steps to reproduce the problem
 * Explain the expected behavior
-* Fill out the [issue template](https://github.com/aol/moloch/issues/new) completely
+* Fill out the [issue template](https://github.com/aol/molochweb/issues/new) completely

 #### Feature Requests :sparkles: